Universal communication part II: channels with memory

 \end{lemma}

-The universal communication scheme for attaining the claims of Theorem~\ref{theorem:universal_w_memory_achievability} is as follows: The infinite time is divided into epochs of increasing length, numbered $m=1,2,\ldots$.
-In the first epoch, the scheme of \cite{YL_PriorPrediction} is operated over $N_1$ symbols.
+The universal communication scheme for attaining the claims of Theorem~\ref{theorem:universal_w_memory_achievability} is as follows.
+The infinite time is divided into epochs of increasing length, numbered $m=1,2,\ldots$.
+In the first epoch, the scheme of Lemma~\ref{lemma:um_prior_prediction_channel_with_memory} (described in \selector{\cite{YL_PriorPrediction}}{Section~\ref{sec:pp_arbitrary_var_rateless_scheme}}) is operated over $N_1$ symbols.
 In the second epoch, the channel inputs and outputs are joined into pairs, i.e. super-symbols of dimension $2$, and the scheme is operated over $N_2$ such super-symbols.
-In epoch $m$, the scheme is operated over $N_m$ super-symbols of dimension $2^{m-1}$.
-Since all $N_m$ are finite, the dimension of the super-symbols used grows indefinitely. \onlyfull{The scheme of Lemma~\ref{lemma:prior_prediction_channel_with_memory} is a finite horizon scheme, i.e. $n$ has to be set in advance, there is no guarantee on the rate at the middle of an epoch.
-Due to this technical limitation, the universal scheme proposed here is also of a finite horizon, i.e. we specify in advance the symbol $N$ in which the system's performance is to be measured.
-It is clear from the construction of the scheme that this limitation is minor.}
+In epoch $m$, the scheme is operated over $N_m$ super-symbols of dimension $2^{m-1}$ (Fig.\ref{fig:illustration_univ_epochs}).
+Since all $N_m$ are finite, the dimension of the super-symbols used grows indefinitely with time.